tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

+Yeah.
 A lot of-- Or completely unconfirmed and just not acknowledged, like with Elsa.
-In a lot of those cases like asexual people don't really like that, because we can be incredibly vibrant, colorful, zany people uh--
+In a lot of those cases like, asexual people don't really like that, because we can be incredibly vibrant, colorful, zany people uh--

 </nick>
 </compare>